vgandari/tok/ROADMAP.md

 - [x] Add output option
 - [x] eli5: Explain Like I'm Five, for simple, informal explanations and analogies; good for introductory texts
+- [x] Enable organizing nodes in sub directories

 ### Bugs

+- [ ] `before` nodes are borrowed twice, resulting in panic
 - [ ] If two nodes are listed as 'before' each other, they don't appear.
 - [ ] Questions list is duplicated
 - [ ] Whitespace for Wikipedia links and URLs is weird